fxsitecompat/www.fxsitecompat.dev/content/docs/2018/cssstyledeclaration-getpropertycssvalue-has-been-deprecated.md

 The support for the [`getPropertyCSSValue`](https://developer.mozilla.org/en-US/docs/Web/API/CSSStyleDeclaration/getPropertyCSSValue) method on the `CSSStyleDeclaration` interface is now considered deprecated and will be removed in the near future.
 Firefox 61 and later will show a console warning for the method that has been [classified as obsolete](https://lists.w3.org/Archives/Public/www-style/2003Oct/0347.html) since 2003.
 Google Chrome has already [removed the support](https://groups.google.com/a/chromium.org/d/topic/blink-dev/3VmxWFzcyJc/discussion) back in 2014.
 Use the [`getPropertyValue`](https://developer.mozilla.org/en-US/docs/Web/API/CSSStyleDeclaration/getPropertyValue) method instead.

 **Update**: The method has been disabled on the Nightly channel as of Firefox 61.

+**Update 2**: The method has been [removed with Firefox 62](https://www.fxsitecompat.com/en-CA/docs/2018/cssstyledeclaration-getpropertycssvalue-has-been-removed/).